Steps to Get a U.S. Green Card

 The amount of time that this process takes may vary greatly depending on your eligibility category and other circumstances.
 Immigrants in some categories may only wait a few months for their petition to be approved.
 In other categories, the wait can be over twenty years.

 If you would like assistance in obtaining your green card, the Persaud Law Office may be able to help.
-Contact us today for a free consultation.
+Contact us today.